Calculating Temporary Partial Disability Benefits (Accidents between 1985 and 1998)

 the WSIB may use either of the following two approaches to calculate payments to the employer:

-a) (Pre-injury NAE) X 90 per cent X (estimated productivity loss as a percentage)
+1. (Pre-injury NAE) X 90 per cent X (estimated productivity loss as a percentage), or

 To determine the estimated productivity loss, the WSIB must evaluate the current job relative to the pre-injury job.